adhearsion/ruby_ami/README.md

 # RubyAMI [![Build Status](https://secure.travis-ci.org/adhearsion/ruby_ami.png?branch=master)](http://travis-ci.org/adhearsion/ruby_ami)
-RubyAMI is an AMI client library in Ruby and based on EventMachine with the sole purpose of providing an connection to the Asterisk Manager Interface.
+RubyAMI is an AMI client library in Ruby and based on EventMachine with the sole purpose of providing a connection to the Asterisk Manager Interface.
 RubyAMI does not provide any features beyond connection management and protocol parsing.
-Actions are sent over the wire, and responses come back via callbacks.
+Actions are sent over the wire, and responses are returned.
+Events are passed to a callback you define.
 It's up to you to match these up into something useful.
 In this regard, RubyAMI is very similar to [Blather](https://github.com/sprsquish/blather) for XMPP or [Punchblock](https://github.com/adhearsion/punchblock), the Ruby 3PCC library.
 In fact, Punchblock uses RubyAMI under the covers for its Asterisk implementation, including an implementation of AsyncAGI.

 NB: If you're looking to develop an application on Asterisk, you should take a look at the [Adhearsion](http://adhearsion.com) framework first.
 This library is much lower level.